 Description of Dress

 Hat – The hat came in many styles, not just the tri-corner type.
 It depended on the need.
-It could a stocking type if you were poor or gold threaded if your were well off.
+It could be a stocking type if you were poor or gold-threaded if your were well-off.
 I wear a broad brim as a teamster because I need the shade and protection from the rain. [ See “cockade” to find out why one side is up.]

 Cockade – This decoration on the hat held one side of the hat up.
 This also could communicate what side one’s loyalties belonged.
 By holding up one side of the hat it would allow me to carry something long like a gun on my shoulder.
 Normally it was the left side that was cocked up.

-Shirt – This pull over shirt, with a collar and v-neck opening, is really my under wear.
+Shirt – This pullover shirt, with a collar and v-neck opening, is really my under wear.
 [Yes, it’s my only underwear since you wondered.]
-At night I remove all clothing accept the blouse, which is actually is bundled in my breeches during the day and goes down to my knees when everything else is taken off.
+At night I remove all clothing accept the shirt, which is actually bundled in my breeches during the day and goes down to my knees when everything else is taken off.
 I wear it just about all the time.
-It’s can be made of cotton, or linen.
+It can be made of cotton or linen.

-Breeches – Breeches was a sign of manhood.
+Breeches – Breeches were a sign of manhood.
 A young boy would spend much of his childhood in a dress like his sister.
-This way it was easier to potty train children, which was outside most the time anyway.
+This way it was easier to potty train children, who were outside most of the time anyway.
 When a boy became old enough for his mother to make him breeches, they would have a breeching ceremony.
-This celebrated the boy becoming old enough to go out with his father and do a days work. [about 12 to 14 hours]
+This celebrated the boy becoming old enough to go out with his father and do a day’s work. [about 12 to 14 hours]

-Stockings – These are very long socks that goes above my knee, keeping my lower leg warm and protected.
+Stockings – These are very long socks that go above my knees, keeping my lower legs warm and protected.
 These are much easier to replace than pants with shredded legs.

 Garters – These are small belts, tapes [ribbon], or ropes that when tied around the top of the calf, would hold up one’s stockings.
 Belt – My belt is used more to hold my tools [ knife, tomahawk, whip, purse (Yes, I said purse!
 We men carries our money in a purse.
 It’s the style.), etc.]

-Half Gaiters – These are ankle / shoe coverings are worn to sticks, stones, and objects out of my shoes when I’m in the woods.
+Half Gaiters – These are ankle / shoe coverings which are worn to keep sticks, stones, and objects out of my shoes when I’m in the woods.
 These are also called spatter guards from which the term “spats” comes from.
-[Ask your grand parents.]
+[Ask your grandparents.]

 Description of Tools